 Supporting the Group's LGBT+ employees is vital to create a more equal JT Group, where everyone is empowered to be themselves.
-All job vacancies in its international tobacco business are now published on myGwork, a global networking hub for LGBT+ professionals and graduates.
-The Company has made positive progress in its Japanese operations too, achieving the highest-ranking Gold status in the PRIDE Index 2020 for the fifth consecutive year.
+All job vacancies in its tobacco business outside Japan are now published on myGwork, a global networking hub for LGBT+ professionals and graduates.
+The Company has made positive progress in its Japanese operations too, achieving the highest-ranking Gold status in the PRIDE Index 2021 for the sixth consecutive year.